-There is some uncertainty in Jersey as to whether the plaintiff must be aware of the cause of action before the prescriptive time period will start to run.
-Recent authorities indicate that the cause of action will be deemed to be complete for the purposes of prescription when the facts have occurred which give rise to the plaintiffs' claim for the relief sought (irrespective of the plaintiff's awareness of same).
-However, if the plaintiff is unable to bring an action by reason of a factor or factors beyond their control, this may suspend the commencement of the prescriptive period.
-This will depend on the facts of the case.
+There is some potential uncertainty in Jersey as to whether the plaintiff must be aware of the cause of action before the prescriptive time period will start to run.
+However, case law indicates that the cause of action will be deemed to be complete for the purposes of prescription when the facts have occurred which give rise to the plaintiff's claim for the relief sought (irrespective of the plaintiff's awareness of them).
+However, if the plaintiff is unable to bring an action by reason of a factor or factors beyond their control, this may suspend the commencement of the prescription period.
+This will depend on the facts of the case and can include (but is not limited to) the plaintiff's knowledge or ignorance and reasons for it.

-It is, however, reasonably clear that the prescriptive period will not be suspended in circumstances where a plaintiff is ignorant of the existence of their cause of action due to their own negligence.
+It is, however, reasonably clear that the prescription period will not be suspended in circumstances where a plaintiff is ignorant of the existence of their cause of action due to their own negligence.